Debbieliang9/torchMojiBot/sagemaker/README.md

 3. Click "Add model" and select the model we just created.
 4. Click "Create endpoint configuration".

-Finally, create a Sagemaker endpoint:
+Finally, create a SageMaker endpoint:
 1. Click the "Endpoints" tab and click "Create endpoint".
 2. Create a name for the endpoint.
 3. Select "Use an existing endpoint configuration" and choose the endpoint configuration that we just created.
 4. Click "Create endpoint".

-All steps above can also be accomplished via the [Sagemaker API](https://docs.aws.amazon.com/sagemaker/latest/APIReference/Welcome.html).
+All steps above can also be accomplished via the [SageMaker API](https://docs.aws.amazon.com/sagemaker/latest/APIReference/Welcome.html).